-- 1. Download the starter code from the course website, navigate to the directory and run pip install -r requirements.txt to intall the required dependencies.
+1. Download the starter code from the course website (proj2.zip), navigate to the directory and intall the required dependencies by running:

+'''

+pip install -r requirements.txt

+'''

 For this project, ensure that you are using Python 3.
 If you are not using a Python virtual environment, you must do two things differently.
 First, use pip3 instead of pip to install packages to Python 3.
-Second, use the python3 command to run scripts instead of python to run with the Python 3 interpreter. - 2.
-Make sure you understand the structure of Bitcoin transactions and read the references in the Recommended Reading section below if you would like more information. - 3.
+Second, use the python3 command to run scripts instead of python to run with the Python 3 interpreter.

+- 2. Make sure you understand the structure of Bitcoin transactions and read the references in the Recommended Reading section below if you would like more information. - 3.
 Read over the starter code.
 Here is a summary of what each of the files contain:

+'''

 lib/keygen.py:

+'''